CassianoJunior/apirest/README.md

 # apirest

 This is a project for my portfolio. <br>
-Description: A Rest API to control the login system of some application
+Description: A Rest API to control the login system of some application, with CRUD operations to handle simple projects, protected by the authentication system.

 ## 🛠 Technologies used